Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 a_{dst} \leftarrow a_{tmp}
 $$

-For example, if Porter-Duff “Src **over** Dst” blending is enabled (see Section 13.3), the destination alpha and color values are computed as:
+For example, if Porter-Duff â€œSrc **over** Dstâ€ blending is enabled (see Section 13.3), the destination alpha and color values are computed as:

 $$
 a_{tmp} = a_{image}*a_{paint}+a_{dst}*(1-a_{image}*a_{paint})